dojoe/btclock/fw/README.txt

 <N>=[!]<text>
 	Set a text line, where <N> is a number between 1 and 5 and <text> is arbitrary text up to 45 characters.
-	Valid characters are 1-9, a-z, A-Z, but case does not matter here.
+	Valid characters are 1-9, a-z, A-Z and ., but case does not matter.
 It's hard enough to invent a font for 7-segment displays as it is ;)
 	Also, there are some special characters:
 	   '=' will yield a dash
 	   '<' will yield a capital C (as opposed to the lower-case c you get with 'c' and 'C')